Community, Vocational & Youth

 The task is consistent with the requirements of the national curriculum and its execution develops team building, communication skills, planning and time management, as well as solving a design and technology problem.
 The highlight of the day is the testing session when the team can see the performance of competing designs and solutions.

-Members of the Rotary Club of Pinner are actively involved in the Harrow area Rotary Technology Tournament.
-The Cup presented to the winners commemorates Rotarian Leonard Summer who was a ember of Rickmansworth and latterly Pinner.
-He was enthusiastically involved in District matters, particularly Vocational and Youth Services.
+Members of the Rotary Club of Pinner were actively involved in the Harrow area Rotary Technology Tournament.
+The Cup presented to the winners commemorates Rotarian Leonard Summer who was a member of Rickmansworth and latterly Pinner.
+He was also enthusiastically involved in District matters, particularly Vocational and Youth Services.

 Leonard's wife, Shirley, presented the Leonard Summer Technology Tournament Trophy to the winning team - the Girly Girls - from Canons Park school at the 2008 North West Area (of District 1130) Senior Technology Tournament.

-Each year members of the Rotary Club of Pinner accompany and fund a fun packed and exciting day out for children from Grangewood special needs primary school.
+Until recently, members of the Rotary Club of Pinner would accompany and fund a fun packed and exciting day out for children from Grangewood special needs primary school.
 Typically this involves a trip to Thorpe Park.
 The adrenalin rush of the rides and the excitement of Thorpe Park make this a memorable experience for these youngsters.
 Many Rotary Clubs take similar groups to this venue and other venues around the country in the middle of June each year.

 The foundations of KidsOut were firmly laid when, in the early 1960's when Littlewood's founder Sir John Moores began The Liverpool Motorists' Day Out.
 This was a local event where a group of privileged car owners took disabled and disadvantaged children out for a special and memorable day, often a trip to the seaside, to a local park or zoo.
 It was then in 1990 when Sir John's eldest daughter, Lady Grantchester, saw an opportunity to build on her father's legacy.
 With the help of her local Rotary Club, two dedicated Rotarians, and a financial donation from Littlewoods, a day for 200 disadvantaged children took place at Thorpe Park.
 Such was its success that other Rotary Clubs throughout the UK wanted to do the same, and soon the day - aptly titled KidsOut - became the largest single day out for special needs children in the UK.
 In 1999, in order to secure funding for these days out and to raise funds for other children's activities, a national registered charity was formed called KidsOut was established.